Ludwig Föppl: World War I

 Föppl began by determining which messages had been encrypted using the same key; this was accomplished by looking for common sequences of characters.
 These messages were structured and transmitted in sets of five letters, transcribed on square paper, and each message was represented as a series of columns of letters.
 As an emergent property of this transcribing method, standard sequences of characters stood out readily.
 Foppl focused on groups of four or more characters.
 When a sequence appeared more than once in a message, or in several messages, he indicated that it was enciphered with the same key.
 Having sorted all the messages into groups, he focused on the group which seemed easiest to analyse as it contained the largest number of messages and the most repetitions of common sequences.
 He used frequency analysis against the message, then compared it against the equivalent statistics for a plaintext English document.
 He was able to instantly determine the key.
 Since this key was still in use, the Roubaix station was able to start reading incoming messages that were encrypted with that key.
 The news of the deciphering spread rapidly through the German Navy.
 The majority of the decrypts were related to British minesweeping operations in the English Channel.

 The key that Föppl discovered was termed a Caesar and the cipher was a variant of the Gronsfeld cipher.
 Föppl suggested it was used as it enabled the cipher clerk to encrypt messages very quickly and could be easily enciphered by ordinary sailors, with a key that was changed every few weeks, that could be broken within a single day.

-During this period Föppl read the lengthy daily telegrams sent by Second Sea Lord George Egerton and managed to break the cipher, the Allied Fleet Code that was long considered unbreakable by the German Navy, and was considered thus to be a new source of intelligence which was of the greatest importance.
+During this period Föppl read the lengthy daily telegrams sent by Second Sea Lord George Egerton and managed to break the cipher, known as the Allied Fleet Code that was long considered unbreakable by the German Navy, and was considered thus to be a new source of intelligence which was of the greatest importance.
 From July 1915, daily reports compiled by Foppl and Lieutenant Martin Braune, the director of marine intelligence (German Naval Intelligence Service), were now sent to senior staff.
 Vizeadmiral Hugo von Pohl stated: